AIM-Harvard/pyradiomics/labs/pyradiomics-dcm/README.md

 optional arguments:
-  -h, --help            show this help message and exit --input-image-dir (path to input DICOM directory)
+  -h, --help            show this help message and exit --input-image-dir <folder>
-                        Directory with the input DICOM series.
+                        Path to the directory with the input DICOM series.
 It is expected that a single series is corresponding to a single scalar volume.
-  --input-seg-file <path to input DICOM SEG file>
+  --input-seg-file <file>
-                        Input segmentation defined as a DICOM Segmentation object.
+                        Path to the input segmentation defined as a DICOM Segmentation object.
-  --output-dir <path to output directory>
+  --output-dir <folder>
-                        Directory for saving the resulting DICOM file.
+                        Path to the directory for saving the resulting DICOM file.
-  --parameters <Pyradiomics extraction parameters>
+  --parameters <parameters>
-                        Feature extractor positional arguments --temp-dir <path to temporary directory>
-                        Directory to store intermediate results --features-dict <path to features dictionary file>
+                        Pyradiomics feature extractor positional arguments --temp-dir <folder>   Path to the directory to store intermediate results --features-dict <file>
-                        Dictionary mapping pyradiomics feature names to the IBSI defined features.
+                        Path to the dictionary mapping pyradiomics feature names to the IBSI defined features.
   --volume-reconstructor <plastimatch or dcm2niix>
                         Choose the tool to be used for reconstructing image volume from the DICOM image series.
 Allowed options are plastimatch or dcm2niix (should be installed on the system). plastimatch will be used by default.
-  --geometry-tolerance <decimal number>
+  --geometry-tolerance <number>
-                        Geometry tolerance setting for the extractor.
+                        Decimal number setting geometry tolerance for the extractor.
 Defaults to 1e-6.
   --correct-mask        Boolean flag argument.
 If present, PyRadiomics will attempt to resample the mask
                         to the image geometry if the mask check fails.
 ```